Hike in Cortina: Lower Fanes Falls

 The fall from the belvedere

 If you have the necessary equipment for a via ferrata you could continue along the narrow serpentine canal that you just left behind.
-This, in fact, is the canyon and waterfall trail of which we talked about earlier.
+This, in fact, is the Canyon and Waterfall Trail of which we talked about earlier.

-The gully leading to the Path of Canyons and waterfalls
+The gully leading to the Path of Canyons and Waterfalls

 The panorama of the via ferratas Giovanni Barbara from the lookout

 Our itinerary is much simpler, suitable for those looking for a more relaxing hike, for those with children, or for those who suffer from vertigo.
-Don't worry about the missed opportunity, even with our variant it will be possible to pass behind the waterfall, along the optional via ferratas "Giovanni Barbara".
+Don't worry about the missed opportunity; even with our variant, it will be possible to pass behind the waterfall along the optional via ferratas "Giovanni Barbara."

 Path 30 minutes

-Bridge in the Fanes river
+Bridge in the Fanes Stream

 Road that goes into the woods